armandvanhelsync/very-simple-contact-form/readme.txt

 == OTHER NOTES ==
-I only added minimum styling (css), so this form will use most of it from your own theme.
+I only added minimum styling (css).
 Of course you can add your own styling in plugins stylesheet 'vscf_style'.

 This plugin is translation-ready (Dutch, German and French translation included).
 You can translate this into your own language using for example plugin Codestyling Localization: http://wordpress.org/plugins/codestyling-localization/